minerva-devs/Java-Android-DS-Portfolio/README.md

 Hi there! 👋 Welcome to my GitHub portfolio!

-With 15 years of data analysis experience and a year of immersive coding bootcamps, I have transitioned into software development and data science, specializing in mobile applications, machine learning, and algorithm optimization.
+With 15 years of data analysis experience and a year of immersive coding bootcamps, I have transitioned into software development and data science, focusing on mobile applications, machine learning, and algorithm optimization.

-This repository showcases my work in Java, Android development, and Data Science, following best practices like Clean Architecture and Google’s modern MVVM approach for scalable applications.
+This repository showcases my work in Java programming, Android development, and Data Science, following best practices like Clean Architecture and Google’s modern MVVM approach for scalable applications.
 I am enthusiastic about collaborating with other developers and data scientists to learn, build, and grow together.

 ## 🤝 **Let’s Connect!**
 📧 **Email:** minefq@yahoo.com